fayimora/basic-scala-project.g8/README.md

-This is a [giter8](https://github.com/n8han/giter8) template for generating a new scala project.
+This is a fork of [fayimora/basic-scala-project.g8](https://github.com/fayimora/basic-scala-project.g8) - a [giter8](https://github.com/n8han/giter8) template for generating a new scala project.
 It comes bundled with:

 * `main` and `test` source directories
 * [Specs2](http://etorreborre.github.io/specs2/)